Will the baby look like me if I do IVF with Egg Donor?

 How are traits passed down through the generations?

-To understand how traits are inherited and potentially expressed in a baby born through IVF with egg donor, it’s essential to have a basic understanding of genetic inheritance mechanisms.
+To understand how traits are inherited and potentially expressed in a baby born through IVF with an egg donor, it’s essential to have a basic understanding of genetic inheritance mechanisms.

 Genes are the fundamental units of heredity, residing on chromosomes within the nucleus of every cell.
 Humans have approximately 20,000 to 25,000 genes, each carrying instructions for the production of specific proteins that govern various traits and functions.